MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-functions.md

 ---
 title: Configuration functions
-description: List of functions that can be used in the Data API builder's configuration file.
+description: List of available functions that can be used to enhance the functionality of Data API builder's configuration file.
 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: jerrynixon